-- The Formal Complaint is made many years after the Sexual and Gender-Based Prohibited Conduct allegedly occurred; - A Complainant stops participating in the investigative process or refuses to participate in the process; or - A Formal Complaint contains allegations that are precisely the same as allegations the University has already investigated and adjudicated. - 3.
+- The Formal Complaint is made many years after the Title IX Prohibited Conduct allegedly occurred; - A Complainant stops participating in the investigative process or refuses to participate in the process; or - A Formal Complaint contains allegations that are precisely the same as allegations the University has already investigated and adjudicated. - 3.
 Dismissal Letter.
 The Title IX Coordinator is responsible for determining when mandatory and discretionary dismissals are required or appropriate.
 The Title IX Coordinator may issue a dismissal of the Formal Complaint or any allegations therein at any time during the investigation or hearing.
 The Title IX Coordinator will promptly send written notice ("Dismissal Letter") of any dismissal, the reason(s) for the dismissal, and an explanation of the appeal process simultaneously to the parties. - 4.
 Effect of Dismissal.
-Any dismissal under this section does not preclude the University from taking action under any other applicable policies that may be implicated with respect to the Formal Complaint, or any allegations therein. - 5.
+Any dismissal under this section does not preclude the University from taking action under Appendix B: The Procedures for Investigating and Responding to Reports of Sexual and Gender-Based Misconduct by Students and Employees or other applicable policies with respect to the Formal Complaint, or any allegations therein.
+Any action taken under such circumstances will not require Complainant to submit an additional Formal Complaint, as defined, but may require Complaint to express a preference regarding the use of Formal and/or Informal Resolution under such related policies. - 5.
 Appeal of Dismissal Decision.
 The Associate Vice President for Equal Opportunity and Civil Rights or designee ("Dismissal Appeal Officer") reviews all appeals of dismissals.
 Both parties have the right to appeal the dismissal of the Formal Complaint for any of the following reasons. - a.
 Bases for Appeal.
-Either party may appeal a dismissal on the following bases:
+Either party may appeal a dismissal on the following bases: - i.

-- i.
 Procedural irregularity affected the outcome of the Formal Complaint.
-The appeal must specify the procedural irregularity and how it affected the outcome of the Formal Complaint. - ii.
+The appeal must specify the procedural irregularity and how it affected the outcome of the Formal Complaint.

+- ii.
 New evidence that was not reasonably available at the time the dismissal was made, that could affect the outcome of the Formal Complaint.
 The appeal must specify the new evidence that was not reasonably available at the time of the dismissal and how the new evidence could affect the outcome of the Formal Complaint. - iii.
-The Title IX Coordinator or Investigator had bias or actual conflict of interest for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the Formal Complaint.
+The Title IX Coordinator or Investigator had bias or actual conflict of interest for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the outcome of the Formal Complaint.
 The appeal must specify the basis on which the party believes the Title IX Coordinator or Investigator had an actual conflict of interest or bias and how that affected or led to the dismissal. - b.
 Appeal Filing Timeline.
 An appeal must be submitted to the Title IX Coordinator within five (5) business days from the date of the Dismissal Letter.
 All appeals must be in writing and clearly cite the reasons for the appeal and provide the evidence supporting the appeal.
 The Title IX Coordinator will promptly provide the Formal Complaint, any information gathered during the investigation prior to the Dismissal, Dismissal Letter, and Appeal and any supporting documentation to the Dismissal Appeal Officer.
 Simultaneously, the Appeal and any supporting documentation will be provided to the non-appealing party with an opportunity to respond.
 Any response to the Appeal must be submitted to the Dismissal Appeal Officer within five (5) business days of the non-appealing party's receipt of the Appeal.